-Each and every day more than 1,100 meals are served to homeless and low-income adults, children, and families at eight Preble Street Soup Kitchens, which operate at the Resource Center, the Teen Center, and at Florence House.
+Each and every day more than 1,100 meals are served to homeless and low-income adults and youth at eight Preble Street Soup Kitchens, which operate at the Resource Center, the Teen Center, and at Florence House.
 Unfortunately, it’s a number that has increased drastically in recent years.

 There is no easy way to eliminate hunger in the world or in our neighborhood.
 None of us alone can do it.
 But we are all part of the solution.

 We now serve 500,000 meals a year, with the help of 5,000 volunteers a year—from the faith community, area businesses, schools, civic groups, and individuals—and the generous support of local food drives and donated food.

 At the Resource Center we serve three meals a day, every day of the year to people of all ages struggling to maintain independence on a fixed income, for whom food is scarce.